 function lorenz!(du,u,p,t) du = 10.0*(u-u) du = u*(28.0-u) - u du = u*u - (8/3)*u end

 and then we can use this function in a problem:

 u0 = [1.0;0.0;0.0] tspan = (0.0,100.0) prob = ODEProblem(lorenz!,u0,tspan) sol = solve(prob)

 Using the plot recipe tools defined on the plotting page, we can choose to do a 3D phase space plot between the different variables:

 Note that the default plot for multi-dimensional systems is an overlay of each timeseries.
 We can plot the timeseries of just the second component using the variable choices interface once more:

-Note that here "variable 0" corresponds to the dependent variable ("time").
+Note that here "variable 0" corresponds to the independent variable ("time").

 d_ and those variables will be parsed as the dependent variables.
 The independent variable is